Learning Maono Link Software

 Brightness

-Adjust RGB brightness directly in the Lighting interface.
+You can adjust RGB brightness directly in the Lighting interface.
 Note that higher brightness levels directly impact the microphone battery runtime.
 For extended usage, moderately reduce brightness.

 The images above are for illustration purposes only, and the software may be subject to change in future updates.